 Regardless of the student's age or grade level, in circumstances where the administration has reason to believe that a student is in violation of CAC's drug and alcohol policy, CAC may conduct a personal search of the student, including a physical search, a drug test, and/or breathalyzer test.
-If possible, all tests will be done in the presence of the student's parents or guardians.
+Refusal to take a drug/alcohol test would initiate the procedures followed after a positive test result.
 Grounds for testing include, but are not limited to the following:

+• A student displaying the commonly accepted symptoms of being under the influence of drugs or alcohol;

-- influence of drugs or alcohol; - A student displaying patterns of at-risk behavior such as failure to attend etc.: - of students, or a specific CAC-sponsored trip or activity.
+- A student displaying patterns of at-risk behavior such as failure to attend school regularly, frequent tardiness, unacceptable behavior, deterioration of academic performance, frequent sleeping in class, negative changes in attitude, etc.; - The administration determining that credible information about the violation of CAC's drug and alcohol policy exists regarding an individual student, a group of students, or a specific CAC-sponsored trip or activity.